Persepolis

 Susa

-Having been the capital of Iran during Elamite, Susa embraces several architectural masterpieces which are quite eye-catching to every visitor.
+Having been the capital of Iran during Elamite, Susa embraces several architectural masterpieces that are quite eye-catching to every visitor.
 Chogha Zanbil Ziggurat is the greatest Ziggurat in the world and is a well-representative of Elamite art and architecture.
 This great construction has been registered on the UNESCO World Heritage List and attracts many tourists from around the world every year.
 Susa’s ancient ruins are considered one of the most important sites in Iran.
 Shush, today a UNESCO-designated city, once belonged to the Elamite, Persian, and Parthian empires.

 Persian Qanat

 Living in areas with no river is only possible if the water is transferred to the region in an inexpensive and uncomplicated way.
 The invention of Qanat was a brilliant solution to this matter.
 Qanat was born three millenniums ago in the deserts of Iran as the most effective technique for the best adaptation to arid areas.
 Qanats are tunnel systems that carry water from higher elevations to flatlands.
 The system consists of a series of vertical wells by a gentle slope connected to a horizontal duct.
-The creation of Qanat goes back to the 7th century BC in Iran, but during Achaemenid Empire, it had a massive extension throughout the territory.
+The creation of Qanat goes back to the 7th century BC in Iran, but during the Achaemenid Empire, it had a massive extension throughout the territory.

 Uramanat